danigb/codingadventures/source/2014-10-14-overtone-light-table-setup.html.markdown

 ---
-title: "Day 1: Overtone and Light Table setup"
+title: "Overtone Day 1: Setup live environment with Light Table"
 date: 2014-10-14
 tags: overtone, light table, setup, clojure, leiningen
 ---

-# Day 1: Overtone and Light Table setup
+# Overtone Day 1: Setup live environment with Light Table

 This is the first post of a series about learn Overtone.
 For me that means learn Clojure.
 So here I will show my process: the progress and the failures